buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyAbstraction.md

 # IfcPropertyAbstraction

 The _IfcPropertyAbstraction_ is an abstract supertype of all property related entities defined as dependent resource entities within the specification.
 It may have an external reference to a dictionary or library that provides additional information about its definition.
-Instantiable subtypes have property name, value and other instance information.
+Instantiable subtypes have property name, value and other instance information.<!-- end of definition -->

 > HISTORY  New entity in IFC4.